house-rimrock/rimrock_api/README.md

 # RIMROCK API

 ```
-"An API in support of project Rimrock, a website that allows you to lookup climbing locations and gear retailers."
+"An API supporting Rimrock, a website that allows you to look up climbing locations and gear retailers."
 ```

-Project Midterm, one week sprint.
+Code 401 midterm project, one week sprint.

 Members: